 - b.
 Compliance Determination: - i.
-Compliance with Opacity Limitations - Compliance with opacity limitations in Section [a] of this Permit Condition shall be determined using Method 9, 40 C.F.R.
+Compliance with Opacity Limitations - 1) Compliance with opacity limitations in Section [a] of this Permit Condition shall be determined using Method 9, 40 C.F.R.
 Part 60, Appendix A, except the opacity observations for intermittent visible emissions shall require twelve (12) rather than twenty-four (24) consecutive readings at fifteen (15) second intervals.
-Alternatively, Method 22 may be used if approved by the Department, in writing, pursuant to a complete source monitoring/test protocol. - 2) At least once per month, the Permittee shall provide for a certified opacity observer to conduct visible emissions readings in accordance with EPA Method 9 at the locations prescribed below while the equipment is in operation:
+Alternatively, Method 22 may be used if approved by the Department, in writing, pursuant to a complete source monitoring/test protocol. - 2) At least once per month, the Permittee shall provide for a certified opacity observer to conduct visible emissions readings in accordance with EPA Method 9, or, if approved, Method 22, at the locations prescribed below while the equipment is in operation: - (a) Exhaust stack of all air pollution control equipment (e.g., baghouse stack, passive baghouses on storage silos, etc.)

-- (a) Exhaust stack of all air pollution control equipment (e.g., baghouse stack, passive baghouses on storage silos etc.) - (b) All material transfer points (conveyor belts, loading of mixer trucks) - 3) The Permittee shall log visible emission readings on standard visible emission reporting forms and keep the logs onsite and available for review at all times.
+- (b) All external material transfer points (conveyor belts, loading of mixer trucks, truck dumping, etc.) - 3) The Permittee shall log visible emission readings on standard visible emission reporting forms and keep the logs onsite and available for review at all times.